alberlome/cv/README.md

 This is my personal projects area and your welcome to arrive for this place and take a pleasure to read my CV.

-This is my personal projects area and your welcome to arrive for this place and take a pleasure to read my CV.

 ## Work Experience

 - [Geograma](https://github.com/alberlome/cv#geograma-sept22---actually)